swaylakh/DaSHLab_Assignment/Development Question/level2/README.md

 - Client script partitions input.txt into several loads and assigns a client ID to each and then sends it to the server to act as multiple clients and receives the output file

 - The server doesn't handle multiple requests at once and only processes one client at a time; threading can resolve this in the future.

+- Docker file is incomplete ( no time to complete level 3)